LCAV/dsp-labs/docs/alien-voice/python.md

   buffer_len = 256
   ```

 * **Test signal**: Here we load a WAV test signal with the [`scipy.io.wavfile.read`](https://docs.scipy.org/doc/scipy-0.14.0/reference/generated/scipy.io.wavfile.read.html) function.
 We will parse the test signal one block at a time \(according to `buffer_len`\) in order to simulate a real-time operation.
-You can download a sample speech file [here](https://github.com/LCAV/dsp-labs/blob/fix_image_rendering/scripts/_templates/speech.wav).

   ```python
   input_wav = "speech.wav"